investindex/Taxes/README.md

 #### Tax-efficient fund placement

 I recommend [this Bogleheads post](https://www.bogleheads.org/wiki/Tax-efficient_fund_placement) on tax-efficient fund placement.
-In the near future I'll expand on that topic.
+In the near future I'll expand on this topic.

 &nbsp;